JKChai/KAGGLEX_COHORT3_LLM/README.md

 ## README

-This is a learning project built for KaggleX - Cohort 3 program.
+This is a learning project built for KaggleX - Cohort 3 BIPOC Mentorship program.
 The goal for this project is to learn to build my own Kaggle project, in this case, a "chatbot".
 Although I was not able to completely run it on Kaggle Notebook, however, Kaggle has been one of the important resources for me to research & learn & collect the data I need for this project.

 This "chatbot" should be able to run on personal pc as it utilizes Quantization technique & uses LLAMA2, an open-source model, without requiring extra dollars to run the "chatbot".

-Users who has less than 36GB RAM should run the model with 7b-llama model as 13-b model can consume the RAM significantly using chat history process.
+Users who has less than 36GB RAM should run the model with 7b-llama model as 13b model might require more RAM when using chat history in the retrieval process.

-Note that the "chatbot" is still limited and has not able to complete the tasks that I am expecting it to complete such as providing financial information based on the given financial data, providing financial advice based on the user portfolio, etc.
+Note that this "chatbot" is still limited and has not able to complete the full tasks that I am expecting it to complete such as providing financial information based on the given financial data, providing financial advice based on the user portfolio, etc.

 Any developers can try to improve & extend this project by: